 It's lovely to have fresh warm pastry braids for breakfast with a cup of coffee.
 And with this recipe, you can mix the batter the night before.
 Cover it tightly and refrigerate overnight.

-The next morning, you will need to get the dough out of the refrigerator for at least an hour or two before you want to roll it out.
-Set it in a warm place to allow the dough to come to almost room temperature so that it's easier to roll out.
+The next morning, get the dough out of the refrigerator at least an hour before rolling it out.
+Set it in a warm place to allow the dough to come to almost room temperature so that it's easier to roll.

 Do I Really Need to Chill the Dough for Several Hours?